Zdezorientowany/OnxSanitize/README.md

-Onx Sanitize is a PHP library that provides helper methods for text sanitization.
+Onx Sanitize is a PHP library that provides helper method for text sanitization.

 ## Installation